 Record Types: Defining Custom Records

 For existing extensions, we offer a Migration Skill for AI coding agents like Cursor or Claude Code.
-The skill contains bidirectional instructions: from classic TCA/SQL to Content Blocks – and back again if necessary.
-Status: Alpha – feedback welcome.
+The skill provides bidirectional instructions: from classic TCA/SQL to Content Blocks, and back again if needed.
+Status: Alpha — feedback welcome.

 Content Elements vs. Record Types